 CD technology as a whole was hindered in the early 90s by slow disc reading speeds, the side effect being long loading times.
 Generally it is thought CD-based games did not catch on in North America until late 1995, with the advent of the Sega Saturn and Sony PlayStation.

-By 1995 developers were becoming progressively less interested in the Mega-CD, prefering to work on upcoming "32-bit" projects.
+By 1995 developers were becoming progressively less interested in the Mega-CD, preferring to work on upcoming "32-bit" projects.
 To counter some of this, starting with Fahrenheit and Wirehead Sega of America pushed for a policy where FMV games would be released for the Sega Mega-CD 32X instead, before being quickly downgraded to Mega-CD quality and packaged in the same box.
 Fahrenheit was the only game that managed to follow through with this - the CD 32X version of Wirehead was cancelled, as were numerous similar projects.

 The Sega CD was dropped entirely in early 1996 as efforts were diverted to the Saturn.